Economy of Milan: Employment

 Employment in Italy is linked to manufacturing as it has been seen that when there are technological changes in place, there is typically a positive effect on job growth; therefore, on employment rates.
 This was seen in the late twentieth century in the country as a whole.

 There is a steady workforce in the city of Milan due to the presence of new graduates from the five major universities located in the city.
 In the province, there are 1.6 million individuals employed, and about twenty five percent of that population are recorded as self-employed.
 The unemployment rate in Milan is recorded to be less than half of the national average, at about 4.6% in 2001.

 In 2011, the unemployment rate of the city of Milan was recorded to be 5.8%, which is much lower than the entire nation of Italy's unemployment rate being at 8.4% in that year.
-Today, the unemployment rate in all of Europe is much higher, and in January 2014, the unemployment rate in Italy rose to 12.9% from 12.7% from December, which was the highest growth since 1977 in the nation, the entire nation was affected by this job loss and growth in rate of unemployment.
+As of January 2014, the unemployment rate in all of Europe is much higher, and the unemployment rate in Italy rose to 12.9% from 12.7% from December, which was the highest growth since 1977 in the nation, the entire nation was affected by this job loss and growth in rate of unemployment.

 Fashion

 Since 2009, Milan is regarded as the world fashion capital, or formally "Capital of Fashion Capitals," ruling New York, Paris, Rome and London.
-Most of the major Italian fashion brands, including Valentino, Gucci, Versace, Prada and Dolce & Gabbana, are currently headquartered in the city.
+Most of the major Italian fashion brands, including Valentino, Armani, Versace, Prada and Dolce & Gabbana, are currently headquartered in the city.
 Milan also hosts a fashion week twice a year, similar to other international centers such as Paris, London, Tokyo, New York, Los Angeles and Rome.

 Italian Ready-to-Wear has grown tremendously in Milan, in addition to the Fashion industry on a general note.
 Many economists don't pay a great deal attention to the fashion sector of the business in Milan.
 However, there is a great deal of quantitative weight being held by the fashion industry in terms of the economy of Milan, yet not much research has been conducted by historians or economists.
 The industrial center of Milan had been creating textiles and clothing for centuries, but it became an international superstar of fashion in 1970, and a leading international fashion hub or center.

 Companies in Milan

-Milan is home to many of Italy's major corporations, and 27 of the world's 100 largest companies, including Italy's largest bank (UniCredit) and the world's biggest eyewear company (Luxottica) are headquartered in the Lombard metropolis.
-Other major Milan-based corporations and banks include Luxottica, Borsa Italiana, Telecom Italia Mobile (TIM), Intesa Sanpaolo, Banca Popolare di Milano, Vodafone Italy, Odeon TV, Fininvest, Edison, Esselunga, FinecoBank, Versace, Gucci, La Rinascente, OVS, Alfa Romeo, Prada, Etro, Pirelli, Compagnia Generale di Elettricità, 10 Corso Como, Valentino, canali, Armani, Missoni, Moschino, Telelombardia, RCS MediaGroup, Anfatis SpA and BBPR.
+Milan is home to many of Italy's major corporations, including Italy's second largest bank (UniCredit) and the eyewear company Luxottica.
+Other major Milan-based corporations and banks include Borsa Italiana, Banca Popolare di Milano, Saipem, Vodafone Italy, Fastweb, Odeon TV, Fininvest, Prysmian Group, Edison, Esselunga, FinecoBank, Versace, La Rinascente, Prada, Etro, Pirelli, Compagnia Generale di Elettricità, 10 Corso Como, Valentino, canali, Armani, Missoni, Moschino, Telelombardia, RCS MediaGroup, Anfatis SpA and BBPR.